django/channels_redis/README.rst

 Both layers support a single-server and sharded configurations.

 `channels_redis` is tested against Python 3.9 to 3.13, `redis-py` versions 4.6,
-5.0, and the development branch, and Channels versions 3, 4 and the development branch there.
+5.0, and the development branch, plus the current Channels version 4.x and the development branch there.

 Installation
 ------------